-Germany’s automotive industry is the largest in Europe and world renowned as the primary location for innovative car manufacturers and suppliers.
+The automotive industry is a driving force behind Germany´s accelerating economy, making it a primary location for innovative car manufacturers and suppliers.
 With aircraft production on a constant upswing, aerospace opportunities in Germany are sky-high.

 Thanks to low unemployment and private debt levels, consumer spending in Germany has remained remarkably stable in recent years.
 In 2011, Germans had about EUR 1.6 trillion disposable income to spend - 2.6 percent more than in 2010.

-Germany is one of the biggest growth markets for the BPO & SSC industry.
-International companies are increasingly deciding to locate in Germany as the country combines high innovation capacity, an excellent workforce and state-of-the-art infrastructure with moderate wage cost developments, one of the highest productivity rates in Europe and a competitive tax system.
+Germany is one of the largest growth markets for the BPO & SSC industry.
+More and more international companies are locating in Germany as the country combines high innovation capacity, an excellent workforce, and state-of-the-art infrastructure with moderate wage cost developments, a competitive tax system, and one of the highest productivity rates in Europe.

 Major global demographic change continues apace in this the second decade of the 21st century.
 The current world population of 7 billion is expected to reach 9 billion by 2050.
 The global population is expanding, but at a slower rate than before, with western industrial nations experiencing shrinking populations while population growth in the developing world continues unabated.

-The German electronics industry stands in first place in terms of European semiconductor and display market size, and the "Silicon Saxony" region has become one of the top five semiconductor clusters worldwide.
+The German electronics industry proudly stands in first place in terms of European semiconductor and display market size, and the "Silicon Saxony" region has shined as one of the top five semiconductor clusters worldwide.

-For decades Germany has been the global pioneer in applying renewable energies and environmental technologies.
-The new energy concept continues this path with ambitious goals to cut CO2 emissions by 80% and increase the share of renewable energies at total energy consumption to 60% by 2050.
+For decades, Germany has been the global pioneer in applying renewable energies and environmental technologies.
+The country strives to give this world a brighter future with ambitious goals to cut CO2 emissions by 80% and increase the share of total renewable energy consumption to 60% by the year 2050.

-Energy storage systems are an integral part of Germany’s Energy Transition (Energiewende).
-While the need for energy storage is growing across Europe, Germany remains the lead target market and the first choice for companies seeking to enter this developing industry.
-It stands out as a unique market, development platform and export hub.
+Energy storage systems are an integral part of Germany’s Energy Transition from fossil fuels to renewables (Energiewende).
+The country remains the lead target market and first choice for companies seeking to enter this expanding industry.
+In a time where reliable energy storage is needed most, Germany stands out as a unique market, development platform, and export hub.

 Representing Europe’s most populous country, Germany offers the largest market for Healthcare and Life Sciences products.
-Both market demand and location factors make it a priority for many international companies preparing expansion to build up their footprint here.
+Both market demand and location factors make it a priority for many international companies preparing for expansion to build up their footprint in Germany.